Meghnad Saha Institute of Technology

-Meghnad Saha Institute of Technology is private college located in West Bengal, India.
-The college is located in eastern suburb of the city at Nazirabad, Rajpur Sonarpur.
-The college is approved by the AICTE and the Directorate of Technical Education, and affiliated with Maulana Abul Kalam Azad University of Technology.
+Meghnad Saha Institute of Technology is an engineering and technology Institute located in West Bengal, India.
+The college is located in the eastern suburb of the city at Nazirabad, Rajpur Sonarpur.
+The college is approved by the AICTE and the Directorate of Technical Education, and is affiliated with Maulana Abul Kalam Azad University of Technology.

 Academics

 Admission

-The Institute has a student population mainly from eastern and north-eastern India.
-Students are admitted into undergraduate B.Tech course in July and August, based on their performances in WBJEE.
-Admission into B.Tech course in MSIT is competitive and requires good rank in WBJEE.
-Polytechnic students are admitted into B.Tech second-year first-semester directly, as lateral candidates, based on their scores in JELET examination.
+The institute has a student population mainly from eastern and north-eastern India.
+Students are admitted into undergraduate B.Tech. course in July and August, based on their performances in WBJEE.
+Admission into B.Tech. course in MSIT is competitive and requires good rank in WBJEE.
+Polytechnic students are admitted into B.Tech. second-year first-semester directly, as lateral candidates, based on their scores in JELET examination.
 MBA students are admitted through Management Aptitude Test (MAT).